RESEARCH AND SCIENTIFIC TESTINGS

 Hollowness of the fibres

-Cross-section images in Scanning Electron Microscopy (SEM) show that both pod and stem fibres are hollow inside, which is similar to well known Alpaca wool protein fibres.
+Cross-section images in Scanning Electron Microscopy (SEM) done by SITRA show that both pod and stem fibres are hollow inside, which is similar to well known Alpaca wool protein fibres.
 On the other hand, Calotropis fibres are made of cellulose which brings unique qualities to the fabric, thus earning the legendary name VEGAN WOOL.

 Tests on the fabrics showed positive results on stopping the growth of Staphylococcus (Staph) bacteria.
 Although staph bacteria are not always pathogenic and can exist as members of the normal flora of the body, they are a common cause of several skin infections and a worldwide problem in clinical medicine.